Align and Distill: Unifying and Improving Domain Adaptive Object Detection: Related Work

 \section{Related Work}

+Our work concerns domain adaptive 2D object detection (DAOD).
 Two methodological themes have dominated recent DAOD research: \textit{feature alignment} and \textit{self-training/self-distillation}.
 We first give an overview of these themes and previous efforts to combine them, and then use commonalities to motivate our unified framework, \textit{Align and Distill}, in \cref{sec:framework}.

 \textbf{Feature alignment in DAOD.} Feature alignment methods aim to make target-domain data ``look like'' source-domain data, reducing the magnitude of the distribution shift.
 The most common approach utilizes an adversarial learning objective to align the feature spaces of source and target data~\citep{ganin2015unsupervised,chen2021scale,chen2018domain,zhu2019adapting}.
 Faster R-CNN in the Wild~\citep{chen2018domain} utilizes adversarial networks at the image and instance level.
 SADA~\citep{chen2021scale} extends this to multiple adversarial networks at different feature levels.
 Other approaches propose mining for discriminative regions~\citep{zhu2019adapting}, weighting local and global features differently~\citep{saito2019strong}, incorporating uncertainty~\citep{nguyen2020domain}, and using attention networks~\citep{vs2021mega}.
 Alignment at the pixel level has also been proposed using image-to-image translation techniques to modify input images directly~\citep{deng2021unbiased}.